ac1989/calary-man-server/README.md

 - Users can add ingredients and said ingredient's nutritional profile.
 - Users can build recipes using said ingredients.
 - Users can log their food intake using ingredients and recipes.
-- Users can pick a taget macro split.
+- Users can pick a target macro split.
-- Users are provided a clean overview of their dietary aherance.
+- Users are provided a clean overview of their dietary adherance.

 ##### Beyond